-Silver Alert issued for Logan man, 93, traveling in enclosed tractor | Gephardt Daily
+Update: Silver Alert canceled for Logan man, 93, traveling in enclosed tractor | Gephardt Daily

 LOGAN, Utah, Oct.
-2, 2023 (Gephardt Daily) — A Silver Alert has been issued for a 93-year-old man who reportedly left his Logan residence in an enclosed tractor.
+2, 2023 (Gephardt Daily) — A Silver Alert was canceled shortly after it was issued Monday for a 93-year-old man who reportedly left his Logan residence in an enclosed tractor.

 Marlin Nilson Toombs, who reportedly suffers from dementia, was last seen at about 10 a.m.
 Monday at his home, in the area of 140 North and 300 West, the Silver Alert notice says.
 The Silver Alert was announced at 2:43 p.m.

-Toombs reportedly left in a red tractor, and his destination is unknown.
+Toombs reportedly left in the red tractor, and his destination was unknown.

-Toombs is described as a Caucasian, standing 5 feet 11 inches tall, weighing about 153 pounds, and having gray hair and green eyes.
-He is believed to be wearing a red plaid button-up shirt with jeans.